Conglomeration of kilometre-sized planetesimals: Conclusions

 In the collisionless limit, trans-hill growth ends when the largest bodies become oligarchs, each responsible for stirring their own food.
 Subsequent accretion in this phase does not increase significantly the formation efficiency, at least in the Kuiper belt, due to the impossibly long accretion timescale for Pluto-type objects.

 Surface densities in large bodies in the Kuiper belt have been measured to be $\sim 10^{-3}$ of that of the MMSN, and the largest bodies are $\sim 1000\km$ in size.
 These have traditionally been viewed as successes for the collisionless coagulation theory.
 However, recent discoveries of bright extra-solar debris disks call this into question.
-Their dust luminosities reveal that they likely harbor large bodies that are a factor of $\sim 1000$~in number than that in our Kuiper belt \citep{2011ApJ...739...36S}, comparable to the total mass in a MMSN solid disk in these outer regions.
-This conflicts with the low formation efficiency, generic of collisionless conglomeration.
+Their dust luminosities reveal that they likely harbor large bodies that are a factor of $\sim 1000$~times greater in number than that in our Kuiper belt \citep{2011ApJ...739...36S}, comparable to the total mass in a MMSN solid disk in these outer regions.
+This conflicts with the low formation efficiency, which is the generic outcome of collisionless conglomeration.
+So even if the size spectrum of KBOs may be explained by the collisionless process, doubts on which still linger, the low efficiency of collisionless conglomeration precludes it from being the process which forms debris disks, including the Kuiper belt.
 In our simulations, km-size bodies reach such high velocity dispersion towards the end, that their mutual encounter should cause fragmentation into smaller particles.
 This is also observed in \citet{KenyonandLuu:1999}.
 So even if planetesimals start as large as $1\km$, collisional cooling may set in at some stage.
 An evolutionary path that is qualitatively different from that described here may ensue.

 To resolve the issue of long formation timescale for Uranus and Neptune, \citet{Goldreich:2004b} have proposed that conglomeration proceeds in a collisional environment, where small bodies are so small they are cooled by frequent collisions.
 In future works \citep{swl}, we follow this path and demonstrate that collisional conglomeration would also be able to raise the efficiency of formation to of order unity, thereby explaining, within one paradigm, the formation of the Kuiper belt and the extra-solar debris disks.